-Jake M. Shields is a partner in the Washington, D.C. office and a member of the firm’s Litigation, White-Collar Defense and Investigations, Antitrust, Consumer Protection, Government Contracts, FDA/Health Care, and False Claims Act practice groups.
+Jake M. Shields is a partner in the Washington, D.C. office where he is a member of the Litigation, White Collar, and False Claims Act practice groups.

 Prior to joining Gibson Dunn, Jake was a Senior Trial Counsel at the U.S. Department of Justice, having split his time over an eight-year career between the Civil Division’s Fraud Section and the Antitrust Division’s Technology and Digital Platforms Section.

-At the Civil Division, Jake investigated and litigated cases under the False Claims Act (FCA) on behalf of the federal government.
+At the Civil Division, Jake investigated and litigated cases under the FCA on behalf of the federal government.
 Jake was involved in dozens of FCA matters that collectively resulted in the recovery of hundreds of millions of dollars to the United States, including respectively the single largest civil recoveries in the history of two separate federal jurisdictions (Houston and Nashville).
-Jake also served as lead counsel in the first FCA litigation DOJ ever filed against a government contractor for alleged cybersecurity violations, and was involved in DOJ’s enforcement of the FCA against private equity and other investment firms.
+Jake also served as lead counsel in the first FCA litigation DOJ filed against a government contractor for alleged cybersecurity violations, and was involved in DOJ’s enforcement of the FCA against private equity and other investment firms.

 Prior to joining the Justice Department, Jake spent twelve years in private practice at two prominent international law firms in New York and Washington D.C. where his practice focused on complex civil litigation and appeals.

-Jake received his J.D. from the University of Virginia School of Law in 2003, where he served on the editorial board of the Virginia Law Review.
-He graduated from Dartmouth College in 1999 with an A.B. in Government.
+Jake received his J.D. from the University of Virginia School of Law, where he served on the editorial board of the Virginia Law Review.
+He is a graduate of Dartmouth College.
 Following law school, Jake clerked for the Honorable Emilio M. Garza on the U.S. Court of Appeals for the Fifth Circuit.

 Select Representations: